 Dwellings R1 and R4 are predicted to observe moderate annual durations of green glare from the Project and minimal yellow glare from the Project.
-R2 and R3 are predicted to observe moderate annual durations of green glare from the Project and no yellow glare.
-R5 is predicted to have no glare impact at the dwelling.
+R2, R3 and R5 are predicted to observe moderate annual durations of green glare from the Project and no yellow glare.
 Glare was not predicted for any of the evaluated dwellings in the models using a resting/minimum backtracking angle of 8° or steeper.
-The results for R4 are described in further detail below.
+The results for R5 are described in further detail below.

-In the worst-case models using 0° resting angle, R4 is the dwelling predicted to observe the most glare from the Project.
-Observers are predicted to see yellow glare for a maximum of 8 minutes/year.
-The yellow glare is predicted between 04:24 and 04:31 MST for up to 1 minute per morning in late April and mid-August.
-The green glare is predicted at sunrise between 03:38 and 07:31 MST for up to 15 minutes per morning from November to January, as well as late February to mid-October.
-The glare is expected to originate from the same general direction as the sun for these periods, so glare impacts may be eclipsed by the direct effects of the sun if both can be seen simultaneously by the observer.
-This is an effect called "sun-masking".
+In the worst-case models using 0° resting angle, R5 is the dwelling predicted to be the most impacted by glare from the Project.
+Observers are predicted to see green glare for a maximum of 2,179 minutes/year.
+The green glare is predicted at sunrise between 04:20 and 07:05 MST for up to 17 minutes per morning in March to September.
+The glare impacts experienced at R5 may be eclipsed by sun-masking.

-R4 is approximately 900m west of the Project area with minimal obstructions between the dwelling and the site, as determined from satellite imagery.
-The glare was modelled from a second-storey window to be conservative.
-A site visit can confirm the type of structure.
+R5 is approximately 850m west of the expanded Project area with some vegetation between the dwelling and the site, as determined from satellite imagery.
+The existing vegetation may obstruct some of the predicted glare.
+The receptor was modelled from a second-storey window to be conservative, but a site visit can confirm the type of structure.
 A ground level receptor is likely to observe less glare than a second-storey receptor.
 The results of the assessment are the "worst-case" scenario, and the actual observed glare may be less.

-The following figures represent the predicted glare for R4.
+The following figures represent the predicted glare for R5.
 Figure 6-4 shows the daily time periods during which glare is predicted, and Figure 6-5 shows the daily duration of predicted glare.

-Figure 6-6 presents the glare hazard plot for glare predicted to be seen at R4.
-The hazard plot shows that the glare seen from R4 will be approximately four times the subtended angle of the sun, but it will be around 472 times dimmer.
+Figure 6-6 presents the glare hazard plot for glare predicted to be seen at R5.
+The hazard plot shows that the glare seen from R5 will be approximately three times the subtended angle of the sun, but it will be around 466 times dimmer.
 The glare is also around two orders of magnitude below the threshold for glare that has the potential to cause permanent eye damage at the same subtended angle.
 Glare at this level is not expected to create a hazardous situation or affect a resident's use of their home, so mitigation is not expected to be required.

 If glare is determined to be an issue during the Project's operation, mitigation measures may be designed to reduce or eliminate its impact on an observer, and specific mitigation measures may be developed in consultation with affected stakeholders.
 Potential mitigation measures may include installing blinds over windows, modified backtracking behaviour, planting vegetation like trees or hedges, or installing fencing or other visual barriers.
+Glare was not predicted for any of the evaluated dwellings in the models using a resting/minimum backtracking angle of 8° or steeper.
 Due to the predicted duration and level of glare, mitigation is not expected to be required.